Fusion-stable structures on triangulated categories: Preliminaries

 For an integer $m\ge2$, an $m$-cluster tilting subcategory ($m$-CTS) in $\D$ is an additive subcategory such that $\Ext^{i}(\hY,\hY)=0$, for $1\le i\le m$, and $\D=\hY[1]*\cdots*\hY[m]$.

 We will unify these two notions, i.e. using $\infty$-cluster to mean silting.
-In the case that $\hY=\Add\mathbf{Y}$ for a basic object $\mathbf{Y}$, we call $\mathbf{Y}$ an \emph{$m$-cluster tilting object}. \paragraph{\textbf{Tilting and mutation}}\
+In the case that $\hY=\Add\mathbf{Y}$ for a basic object $\mathbf{Y}$, we call $\mathbf{Y}$ an \emph{$m$-cluster tilting object}.
+Here, $\Add\mathbf{Y}$ is the smallest additive subcategory that is closed under taking direct summands and contains $\mathbf{Y}$. \paragraph{\textbf{Tilting and mutation}}\

 We proceed to recall a couple of tilting structures.
 The first one is (simple) Happel-Reiten-Smal{\o} tilting of t-structures.

 \begin{definition}\cite[Def.~3.7]{KQ1} Let $\h=\hT\perp\hF$ be a torsion pair in a heart $\h$ of a triangulated category $\D$.
 Then the \emph{forward} (resp. \emph{backward}) \emph{tilt} $\h^\sharp$ (resp. $\h^\flat$) with respect to $\hT\perp\hF$ is the heart that admits a torsion pair $\h^\sharp=\hF[1]\perp\hT$ (resp. $\h^\flat=\hF\perp\hT[-1]$).
 Denote the operation by